Subterranean termites cause damages amounting to over a billion dollar annually – try the Subterranean Termites Treatment. Check these termite images.

 1. Apply Liquid Termiticide

-In case you’re dealing with a new construction, I advise you termite-treat the foundation walls plus the graded soil prior to pouring your concrete slab.
+In case you’re dealing with new construction, I advise you termite-treat the foundation walls plus the graded soil prior to pouring your concrete slab.
 The termite “swarmers” shed its wings, drop off on the ground and get mates ready to create new colonies.

 For the already build structures, you’ll have to drill and trench their foundation to treat them with the termiticide.
 The process creates a barrier between the structure and the termites hiding in the soil.